 - Bake until lightly golden, 20 to 25 minutes.
 Cool slightly before serving.

-- In a small bowl, mix the butter, honey, cinnamon, and salt.
+- Meanwhile, make the cinnamon butter.
+In a small bowl, mix the butter, honey, cinnamon, and salt.
 Serve the butter with the warm biscuits.

 Notes